The Ultimate Fiction Thesaurus - A Writing Study

 You can immediately see the limitations of a traditional thesaurus; they are helpful at supplying literal equivalents, such as charcoal for grey, but frequently miss the finer nuances of language.

-This lesson is ideal for beginning and intermediate fiction writers and is approximately thirteen pages in length.
+This study is ideal for beginning and intermediate fiction writers.

 - The Ultimate Fiction Thesaurus II